stellar/slingshot/zkvm/src/signature/signature.md

     Function: `Signature::sign_single(...)`

     Input:
-    - transcript: `&Transcript` - the message to be signed should have been committed to the transcript beforehand.
-(TODO: pass in a mutable borrow of a transcript instead of a borrow.)
+    - transcript: `&mut Transcript` - the message to be signed should have been committed to the transcript beforehand.
     - privkey: `Scalar`

     Operation:
-    - Use the transcript to generate a random factor (the nonce, `r`), by committing to the privkey and passing in a `thread_rng`
+    - Clone the transcript state, mix it with the privkey and system-provided RNG to generate the nonce `r`.
+This makes the nonce uniquely bound to a message and private key, and also makes it non-deterministic to prevent "rowhammer" attacks.
     - Use the nonce to create a nonce commitment `R = r * G`
-    - Mutably clone the transcript
     - Make `c = H(X, R, m)`.
 Because `m` has already been fed into the transcript externally, we do this by committing `X = privkey * G` to the transcript with label "P" (for pubkey), committing `R` to the transcript with label "R", and getting the challenge scalar `c` with label "c".
     - Make `s = r + c * x` where `x = privkey`